aa29zzjj/Project3/README.md

 The Javadoc describes two classes that you need to write - Block.java and BlockChain.java.

 In Task 1, you will distribute the application that you created in Task 0.
 You will write a client server application.
-The interaction between the client and the server will be with JSON messages over TCP sockets.
+The interaction between the client and the server will be with JSON messages (using Gson) over TCP sockets.
 Thus, some work from Project2 will be very useful and may be reused here.

 You will be submitting complete Java programs and console screen interactions on a single PDF file.
 These should be clearly labelled as described below.